MSc Advanced Materials Science and Engineering

 Your research project is completed throughout your studies, with the majority of the work taking place after written examinations.
 The literature review is completed in February and the research thesis is submitted in September.

-This course is accredited by Institute of Materials, Minerals and Mining (IoM3).
+This degree is professionally accredited by The Institute of Materials, Minerals and Mining.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.